Cannot access the internet via a modem

 A firewall can interfere with the communication between the computer and the FRITZ!Box:

 - Configure the firewall on the computer so that it allows connections from the computer to the FRITZ!Box.
-Refer to the manufacturer of the firewall for information on how to set it up, for example consult the manual.
+Information on how to set it up can be obtained from the manufacturer of the firewall, for example refer to the manual.

 10 Checking the modem